Choosing the Right Gym

 About the Author

-Ben Jardine has been writing for some years now, predominantly focusing on the health benefits of introducing yoga, mindfulness, and vegan diets to competitive sports.
+Ben Jardine has been writing for years, predominantly focusing on the health benefits of introducing yoga, mindfulness, and vegan diets to competitive sports.
 Most of his topics are related to soccer, and he also enjoys writing about tennis and cricket.